agileactors/academy-node-workshop/README.md

 ## Branch description

 In this branch we will introduce the http module.
+We will create a simple web server to handle HTTP requests.

 Usage: